Angina is another word for heart-related chest pain. You may also feel pain in other parts of your body, such as:

 You doctor will perform a physical exam that includes checking your blood pressure.
-They may use other tests to confirm unstable angina.
+They may use other tests to confirm unstable angina, such as:

-- blood tests to check for cardiac biomarkers (troponin) and enzymes creatine kinase (CK) that leak from your heart muscle if it has been damaged.
+- blood tests, to check for creatine kinase and cardiac biomarkers (troponin) that leak from your heart muscle if it’s been damaged

-- electrocardiogram to see patterns in your heartbeats that indicate reduced blood flow
+- electrocardiogram, to see patterns in your heartbeats that may indicate reduced blood flow

-- echocardiography to produce images of your heart that your doctor can check for angina-related problems
+- echocardiography, to produce images of your heart that reveal evidence of blood flow problems

-Because coronary angiography helps your doctor visualize any artery narrowing and blockages, it’s one of the most common tests to diagnose unstable angina.
+Because coronary angiography helps your doctor visualize any artery narrowing and blockages, it’s one of the most common tests they use to diagnose unstable angina.

-Your doctor may use other medications to reduce angina symptoms, including those that reduce:
+may use other medications to reduce angina symptoms, including drugs that reduce:

 If you have a blockage or severe narrowing in an artery, your doctor may recommend more invasive procedures.
 These include angioplasty, where they open up an artery that was previously blocked.
 Your doctor also may insert a small tube known as a stent to keep your artery open.

-In severe instances, you may need heart bypass surgery, which reroutes blood flow away from a blocked artery to help improve blood flow to your heart.
+In severe instances, you may need heart bypass surgery.
+This procedure reroutes blood flow away from a blocked artery to help improve blood flow to your heart.